 Your shoulders should be back (retracted) and your chest should be up before performing any pushing movement.
-That will keep your scapula in a much stable and safe position.
-This will reduce the risk of injury and puts more tension right on the chest.
+That will keep your scapula in a much more stable and safe position.
+This will reduce the risk of injury and put more tension right on the chest.

 4. Front Raises for Chest

 Front raises are a great way to isolate your upper chest and here, we are not talking about the front raises for shoulders.
 This is a different exercise that is specifically for your upper chest.
 You can do this exercise with just dumbbells and you don’t need any other equipments.

 1. Grab two pairs of dumbbells and stand straight with both hands facing forward.

 2. While maintaining a supinated grip, start moving a hand up towards the midline of your body.

 3. Pause at the top when your hands are at about shoulder height and squeeze your upper chest at the top.